Stryfe

 Stryfe is a supervillain appearing in American comic books published by Marvel Comics, most commonly in conflict with the superhero team X-Force.
-He is a clone of Cable from Cable's alternate future timeline.
+He is a clone of Cable from an alternate future timeline.

 Publication history

 The character was created by Louise Simonson and Rob Liefeld, and first appears in The New Mutants #86 (February 1990), a cameo appearance in which his head cannot be seen.
 His first full appearance was in the following issue, The New Mutants #87 (March 1990).
 A clone of Cable, Stryfe is the main antagonist in the 1990s crossover X-Cutioner's Song, the 2009 X-Force/Cable crossover Messiah War, and the 2014 Cable & X-Force/Uncanny X-Force crossover "Vendetta".

 Stryfe appears as the main villain of the 2018–2019 run of X-Force.